pulumi/examples/aws-ts-wordpress-fargate-rds/README.md

 ## Getting Started

 There are no required configuration parameters for this project since the code will use defaults or generate values as needed - see the beginning of `index.ts` to see the defaults.
-However, you can override these defaults by using `pulumi config` to set the following values (e.g. `pulumi config set service_name my-wp-demo`).
+However, you can override these defaults by using `pulumi config` to set the following values (e.g. `pulumi config set serviceName my-wp-demo`).

-- `service_name` - This is used as a prefix for resources created by the Pulumi program.
+- `serviceName` - This is used as a prefix for resources created by the Pulumi program.
-- `db_name` - The name of the MySQL DB created in RDS.
+- `dbName` - The name of the MySQL DB created in RDS.
-- `db_user` - The user created with access to the MySQL DB.
+- `dbUser` - The user created with access to the MySQL DB.
-- `db_password` - The password for the DB user.
-Be sure to use `--secret` if creating this config value (e.g. `pulumi config set db_password --secret`).
+- `dbPassword` - The password for the DB user.
+Be sure to use `--secret` if creating this config value (e.g. `pulumi config set dbPassword --secret`).

 ## Deploying and running the program